vsf-tv/cef/README.md

 - Many fully packed formats keep different channel samples of the same pixel together in an order that may not be well defined.
 - Many fully unpacked formats separate the samples of each channel into separate planes.
 - Some uses might use an "intermediate" format; for example chroma samples are interleaved together but luma samples are not.

+## Parameters

+To support different use cases CEF has a number of parameters.

+Some of these follow from the above descriptions such as:

+- picture sizes
+- bit depths
+- chroma resolution
+- planar/interleaved samples
+- block size
+- block alignment

+Others are still to be defined.

+> TODO: determine a more complete list and document more formally, including parameter names, semantics, constraints and defaults.

+> TODO: Consider defining profiles / operating points.
+For example what is suitable for CDI?
+What are the most common resolutions?

+> TODO: look at the relevant information for VSF's J2K ULL and JPEG XS (TR-08 operating points)/.

 ## Signaling

-As different use cases may require different settings of picture sizes, bit depths, chroma resolution, planar/interleaved samples, block sizes and alignment, etc., signaling of such parameters is necessary.
-This could be out-of-band or in-band.

-> TODO: more on all of this.
+Parameters can be signaled out-of-band or in-band.

 ### Out-of-band signaling

-Larger changes such as frame size, frame rate, chroma subsampling, bit depth are probably all acceptable for out-of-band.
+Larger changes such as frame size, frame rate, chroma subsampling, bit depth are probably all acceptable for out-of-band signaling.

 > The IETF draft proposes a new MIME Type and a set of required parameters and a few optional ones.
 That implies out-of-band signaling.
 Is it still flexible enough for the current proposal?

+> What is the relevance of AMWA's parameter register?
+See related activity on JPEG XS.

 ### In-band signaling

 In-band signaling may be more suitable for transient changes such as:

-- Notification of data loss such as missing frames, lines or samples
+- Notification of data loss such as missing frames, lines or samples.
-- Ancillary or side information such as CC/subtitles
+- Ancillary or side information such as CC/subtitles.

 ## Support for particular uses